Scottish Adventure - West Highlands

 - 7 nights accommodation pre-booked at private homes throughout Scotland

-- 7 Day "Royal Coverage" self-drive standard car rental
+- 7 Day "Royal Coverage" self-drive manual car rental

 - Full Scottish breakfast daily